wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-connected-services-add-active-directory.md

 <properties
-   pageTitle="Adicionando um Active Directory do Azure usando Serviços Conectados no Visual Studio | Microsoft Azure" description="Adicionar um Active Directory do Azure usando a caixa de diálogo Adicionar Serviços Conectados do Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Adding an Azure Active Directory by using Connected Services in Visual Studio | Microsoft Azure" description="Add an Azure Active Directory by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"